xiaqq/SDCND/Term1/CarND-TrafficSignClassifier-P2/writeup.md

 | Road work			| Right-of-way at the next intersection     							|

 The model was able to correctly predict 4 out of 5 new downloaded traffic sign images, which gives an prediction accuracy of 80%.
+This compares favorably to the accuracy on the test set of 94%.
+Since we have very small new dataset of 5 images, and the model only predict one wrongly.
+This is pretty good results and correspondence with the accuracy on the previous test set.

 ####3.
 Softmax probabilities of the five new images